Introduction

 NEAR Validator community on Telegram

-Join the group to get node update, supports and mores, please use this group for questions and discussions related to validation on NEAR
+Join the group to get node update, supports and mores, please use this group for questions and discussions related to running a validator on NEAR

 https://t.me/near_validators